 PMA is the most stringent type of device marketing application required by FDA.
 The applicant must receive FDA approval of its PMA application prior to marketing the device.
 PMA approval is based on a determination by FDA that the PMA contains sufficient valid scientific evidence to assure that the device is safe and effective for its intended use(s).

 The PMA applicant is usually the person who owns the rights, or otherwise has authorized access, to the data and other information to be submitted in support of FDA approval.
 This person may be an individual, partnership, corporation, association, scientific or academic establishment, government agency or organizational unit, or other legal entity.
 The applicant is often the inventor/developer and ultimately the manufacturer.

-The regulation governing premarket approval is located in Title 21 Code of Federal Regulations (CFR) Part 814, Premarket Approval.
-A class III device that fails to meet PMA requirements is considered to be adulterated under section 501(f) of the FD&C Act and cannot be marketed.
+The regulation governing premarket approval is located in Title 21 Code of Federal Regulations (CFR) Part 814, Premarket Approval of Medical Devices.
+A Class III device that fails to meet PMA requirements is considered to be adulterated under section 501(f) of the FD&C Act and may not be marketed.